In this article:

 - Which salary will be used as a basis for calculating costs and coverage amounts for benefits?

 - A basic life product with an issued amount based on X times the employee’s salary

 - A disability product in which an employee will receive a certain percentage of their salary in the event they become unable to work

 If you're not sure which benefits that your company offers are based on salary, reach out to your Advisor.

 You can control which salary should be used when calculating available coverage options for salary-based benefits under Settings > Preferences.
 This is especially important if you make a change to an employee's salary.
 You’ll always need to go into Maxwell to update the employee’s annual salary field and add a new salary effective date.
-From there, whether the employee's enrollments salary-based benefits update is up to you.

 Here are your options:

 - Use what the employee’s salary was on the day that the plan year started.
 This is a good option if you don’t want salary-based benefits to update as you make changes to employee salaries throughout the year.
 Let’s say you have a plan year from 1/1/19 - 12/31/19 and you change an employee's salary, effective 3/1/19.
 This employee’s salary-based benefits won’t update to reflect the new salary until 1/1/20 when the plan is renewed.